AI for Therapists

 🕐 Between Sessions — Quick Notes

-After each session, you spend 2 minutes typing bullet points into OpenClaw: "Client discussed conflict with partner.
+After each session, you spend 2 minutes typing bullet points into Claude Code: "Client discussed conflict with partner.
 Practiced cognitive restructuring.
 Homework: thought record 3x this week.
 Mood improved from last session."
-OpenClaw drafts the full SOAP note and saves it for your review.
+Claude Code drafts the full SOAP note and saves it for your review.

 🕔 5:00 PM — End-of-Day Review

-Instead of spending 2 hours on notes, you spend 20 minutes reviewing the drafts OpenClaw prepared throughout the day.
+Instead of spending 2 hours on notes, you spend 20 minutes reviewing the drafts Claude Code prepared throughout the day.
 Make edits, sign off, and they're done.
-OpenClaw also prepared 3 insurance claims and flagged one where the client's authorization expires next week.
+Claude Code also prepared 3 insurance claims and flagged one where the client's authorization expires next week.

 🔄 Ongoing — Automated Between-Session Support

-Throughout the week, OpenClaw sends your approved check-in messages to clients, handles rescheduling requests, sends referral letters you drafted, and follows up on unanswered insurance claims.
+Throughout the week, Claude Code sends your approved check-in messages to clients, handles rescheduling requests, sends referral letters you drafted, and follows up on unanswered insurance claims.
 If any client responds with concerning language, it alerts you immediately.

-Key principle: OpenClaw handles the administrative layer of your practice.
+Key principle: Claude Code handles the administrative layer of your practice.
 It never provides therapy, makes clinical judgments, or communicates clinical information to clients.
 You remain fully in control of all clinical decisions.

 Time & Cost Savings for Therapists